 On top of that, sellers will likely still have to pay the real estate commission for the buyer’s agent.
 It’s also common for FSBO sales to be more likely to fall through and to sit for longer on the market.

-For these reasons, many sellers in North Carolina choose to hire a real estate agent when they are selling their homes.
-However, there are other options that might be appealing to you if you want to avoid paying realtor commissions in NC.
-One of these is selling your home to an iBuyer, which we will discuss later on in the article.
+For these reasons, many sellers in North Carolina choose to hire a real estate agent when selling their homes.
+However, other options might be appealing to you if you want to avoid paying realtor commissions in NC.
+One of these is selling your home through iBuying, which we will discuss later in the article.

 What Is the Average Realtor Commission in NC?

 The average realtor commission in NC is about equal to the national average.
 The national average is 5.37%, and the average in North Carolina is 5.6%.

 How much a real estate agent is charging in the form of a commission fee can have a huge impact on how much money you take away from the sale of your house.
 For example, if you sell your home for $300,000, a realtor charging 5.5% would take $16,500.
 If you signed on with a realtor who charged 4.5% in commission, you would save $3000 and only pay them $13,500.

 It is possible to negotiate the realtor commission, though they don’t necessarily have to come down on their rate.
 Whether or not negotiation will be effective has to do with a number of factors.
 If you live in a particularly hot market and you have a home that will likely sell quickly, a real estate agent might be more inclined to give you a discount.